matejx/stm32f1-CAN-bootloader/README.md

 Page count and firmware CRC are stored in bootloader's persistent storage (an unused flash page at the end of bootloader code area).
 The bootloader will not execute the firmware if the CRC calculated from flash contents does not match the stored CRC.

-#### Programming
+### Programming

 **To program the application firmware:**
-  - Fill the entire page buffer 4 bytes at a time using several //Write page buffer// commands.
+  - Fill the entire page buffer 4 bytes at a time using several *Write page buffer* commands.
-  - Execute //Write page// command providing the correct page data CRC.
+  - Execute *Write page* command providing the correct page data CRC.
 The bootloader will compare your CRC to the CRC of its page buffer.
 If they match, it will flash the page.
   - Repeat above steps for all pages.
-  - Finally execute //Write CRC// command providing the correct CRC for entire firmware.
+  - Finally execute *Write CRC* command providing the correct CRC for entire firmware.
 The bootloader will compare your CRC to the CRC of the MCU's flash.
 If they match, it will store the CRC in an unused page, allowing subsequent application execution.

 The entire procedure is implemented in **prg.py**.
 The script is written for PEAK System Ethernet to CAN gateway IPEH-004010, using its UDP-CAN translation capabilities.
 It will have to be adapted for other means of communicating with CAN devices (SocketCAN, SLCAN, ...).

-#### How the bootloader works
+### How the bootloader works

 When a Cortex-M3 CPU resets it loads the word at address 0x0 into SP and the next word (address 0x4) into PC.
 There is usually ROM at that address containing the manufacturer's bootloader.
 On STM32 CPUs, the application flash is mapped to 0x08000000 so the manufacturer's bootloader jumps there in a fashion that mimicks CPU reset, i.e. load SP from 0x08000000, load PC from 0x08000004.
 Instead of a normal application, a secondary "user bootloader" can be executed in its place and the actual application space is agreed upon to be elsewhere (0x08002000 in this case, i.e. the first 8k of flash are used by the bootloader).
 The bootloader initializes the CAN hardware and waits for CAN messages.
 If there are no CAN messages for a specified amount of time (NOCANRX_TO, default 5s), the bootloader checks if the stored application flash CRC equals actual flash contents and if so, runs the application.